You are using an outdated browser. Please upgrade your browser to improve your experience.

+Images of Apple's anticipated "budget iPhone" appear to have surfaced online, and indicate that the forthcoming low-cost smartphone will indeed feature a plastic shell and a 4-inch screen, as previous reports have suggested.
 The new article, penned by Chris Chang (Editor-in-chief of M.I.C.
 Gadget) and published at Techdy Blog, claims that the Cupertino, Calif. company's anticipated budget handset will have a shape "that’s similar to Apple’s original iPod."
 What's more, though polycarbonate plastic appears to be used for the iPhone, the report notes that the handset itself "doesn't feel cheap at all."
 Chang explains: